Universal Airlines (United States): Bankruptcy

 Universal attempted to restructure, cutting employment from 1400 in 1968 to 750 in 1971.
 It acquired American Flyers to obtain its transatlantic charter authority, viewed as one of the few bright spots in the charter market.
 Unfortunately, the CAB took a long time to approve the merger, meaning the 1971 summer charter season performed less well than expected.
 Further, the CAB then tentatively decided to pull Universal's transatlantic authority for 1972, which made financing Universal almost impossible.
 The airline collapsed one day before the CAB announced that it would, in fact, permit Universal to continue to operate charters across the Atlantic.

 Consequences to the Matthews family

 Both Muse and Lorenzo, in their respective memoirs, noted the serious consequences to the Matthews family, which gave its personal guarantees to Universal aircraft financings, and thus lost the family fortune when Universal went bankrupt.
 Lorenzo said it was a lesson he never forgot.
 Muse, who co-signed with Matthews but escaped on a technicality, said it was the dumbest move of his life.

 Subsequent events

 On 30 May 1972, the Zantop brothers incorporated Zantop International Airlines (ZIA) and by June they were in operation, once again flying auto parts.
 They once again started flying for the Air Force and in 1977 once again obtained certification as a supplemental air carrier from the CAB.
+At the same time, Ronald Deane Melvin established International Airlines Academy as a spinoff from the Universal pilot training group.
+Melvin was a small founding investor in ZIA and the Zantops were small founding investors in the academy.
+In 1975, the academy founded its own freight airline, Trans Continental Airlines, which lasted into the 2000s as Express.Net Airlines.